How To Decrease SIDS Risk

 Every parent knows about SIDS (sudden infant death syndrome).
-It's rare, but probably a parent's worst nightmare.
-By definition, SIDS has no known cause — and a very small percent of babies do die during sleep in their first year for no apparent reason.
-The American Academy of Pediatrics reports that nearly 2,500 babies die from SIDS each year in the US.
-The best way to decrease your baby's risk is to always keep him in a safe environment, including when he's sleeping... which he does a lot!
+It's rare, and by definition, SIDS has no known cause.
+A very small percent of babies do die during sleep in his or her first year for no apparent reason.
+The American Academy of Pediatrics (AAP) reports that nearly 2,500 babies die from SIDS each year in the US.
+The best way to decrease baby's risk is to always keep him or her in a safe environment, including while sleeping... which is often!

 Get a good crib and firm mattress